 During weekly home visits, Home Visitors help parents to identify opportunities to support their child’s learning during ordinary experiences that happen each day, such as preparing a meal, walking to the store, or taking a bath.
-Home Visitors and parents also work together to identify family goals and identify the supports needed to achieve them.
+Home Visitors and parents also work together to identify family goals and the supports needed to achieve them.

 Our program focuses on: